human16/my_little_malloc/README.txt

 METADATA:
 #########

-According to section 1.2, allignment will be done on an 8-byte basis
+According to section 1.2, alignment will be done on an 8-byte basis

 Let's define a chunk to be an 8-byte long piece of the heap, so that our 4096 bytes of heap can be divided into 512 chunks.
-Now we'll define a block to be a the metadata with the data it carries. each block will be made of n # of chunks.
+Now we'll define a block to be the metadata with the data it carries.
+Each block will be made of n # of chunks.

 Since we know every block will be placed in a multiple of 8, we can access each of the 512 possible chunk positions with a 2-byte "pointer"
 This "pointer" can point to any block in the different chunk positions, so we can take one pointer for the next block and one for the previous.